RanheimSkiklubb/stime/README.md

 STime is a simple sport event timing system.
 It consists of a React/TypeScript-based front end, a Node.js/Express/TypeScript-based back end and a MongoDB database.

-See the README section in the `/client` and `/server` directories for instructions on how to run.
+See the README in the `/client` and `/server` directories for instructions on how to run, and the README in `/mongo` for how to set up and run the database locally.